yenk/global-refugee-patterns/README.md

 # Note
 This project will continue to evolve to improve data visualizations, more ETL development in the works with added code modularity, and ultimately have a bigger impact to a global audience to increased the refugee crisis awareness using data science.

+If you have Jupyter in your machine with added extension to Github, there is a Jupyter file you can download in this project, if you want to see all individual outputs from each section.